code-and-effect/effective_datatables/README.md

 ## The Controller

-Pass in a hash of attributes when initializing the datatable to configure behaviour.
+Any options used to initialize a datatable become the `attributes`.
+Use these to configure datatables behavior.

-In the above example, when a `user_id` attribute is present, the table displays information for just that one user.
+In the above example, when `attributes[:user_id]` is present, the table displays information for just that user.

 ```ruby
 class PostsController < ApplicationController